 8. Fio Piccolo

-Mr Piccolo is favoirte mechanic of Porco.
+Mr Piccolo is favorite mechanic of Porco.
 Fio Piccolo is a confident young woman who’s no less than a talented mechanic and has good skills.
-Her cheerful disposition and carefree nature make her easily likeable.
+Her cheerful disposition and carefree nature make her easily likable.

 7. Anna Sasaki